isitso/en_vn_dict/README.md

 english-vietnamese dictionary.
 this contains some daily used words (currently around 900s).

-this mini project is built using Django 1.9
+this mini project is built using Django 1.9 ad jQuery Mobile

 sources:
  - play.png: from flaticon.com (more info in license.txt)